Bond star Gross starts new Janus gig with modest needs

 "It's unlikely that Janus will ever match that level of support, raising the question of how successful Gross can be with fewer resources," Morningstar Inc analyst Sumit Desai said in a research report on Thursday.

-Pimco has about $2 trillion (1.25 trillion pounds) in assets under management, compared to about $178 billion at Janus.
+Pimco has about $2 trillion in assets under management, compared to about $178 billion at Janus.
 Gross will be managing the $13 million Janus Unconstrained Bond Fund (JUCAX.O).

 On Friday, Janus confirmed Desai's Morningstar report that Gross, who made his reputation running the massive $222 billion Pimco Total Return Fund (PMBIX.O), will have modest needs at the early stage of his tenure.